zeus-fyi/zeus/apps/cookbooks/serverless/ethereum/bls_signatures/README.md

-Create a folder in the root directory called keystores, and then place your keystore json files in here.
+Create a folder in the root directory called keystores and then place your keystore json files in here.

 If using AWS: